Emerald-Services/SupportBot/README.md

 ## About

-SupportBot is an opne-sourced discord bot built with Discord.JS.
+SupportBot is created by Emerald Development, an open-sourced discord bot built with Discord.JS.
 It's primarily focused to help servers organise and manage their support system in a unique way with full customisation to match your brand.

 ## Support

 ## Downloads